Per the Iowa Code 441.21, agricultural property is to be assessed based on it’s [agricultural] “productivity and net earning capacity”.

 - To be considered as primarily agricultural, “agricultural production” must be the primary or principal use of the property.

-- Per Iowa law, agricultural production includes:
+- Per Iowa law, agricultural production includes land and buildings used primarily for:

 - The raising and harvesting of crops, forest trees, fruit trees